Sdhammadeep182/Blinkit-Sales-Analysis/README.md

 ## Tool Used

 Here i used MS excel for data trensformation and for getting all the analysis and dashboarding.
-I have done all the the task only is Excel according the KPI's requirements.
+I have done all the task only on Excel according to the KPI's requirements.

 ## KPIs